 The South Wind is all about healing, transformation, shedding and renewing.
 It’s totem animal is the snake.
 Even today, the snake is recognized as symbolic of healing.

 If, like me, you’re a fine purveyor of “useless” facts, right now you’re wondering why the medical staff is snake(s) on a stick.
 This article goes deep into that.
 And this one goes into the origins of the one serpent staff vs the two serpent staff.

-Back to the south wind– while working in the South Wind, I’m working with the intention of transforming on multiple levels.
+Back to the south wind– while working in the South Wind, I’m working with the intention of shedding on multiple levels.
 The essence of it involves intention and lifestyle.
 Intention is non-tangible, but carried out, it manifests into the physical world.
-I “intend” to go to the store and buy gas.
-Manifesting it is the physical act of me getting in my car and driving to the store then buying gas.
+I “intend” to go to the gym and workout.
+Manifesting it is the physical act of me getting in my car and driving to the gym then working out.
 While in the south wind, I am reinforcing and manifesting my intention through action via lifestyle changes.
 All these little changes will ultimately physically manifest through outward actions that allow me to complete my life’s purpose.
 A year-long transformation on all levels.

 See, you have to say it in a way that doesn’t limit you.
 Like “I want a million dollars or something better in six months or less in way that’s in the highest good of all involved,” (that last part is verrry important).
 Doesn’t mean it’s going to happen (as in don’t expect to win the lottery if you don’t buy the ticket), but it does tell your angels, teachers and spirit guides what you’d like to have happen and the universe will put things in your path that will lead to that outcome, whether it’s a business deal, a raffle ticket orrr…….a life insurance policy payout because your mom died (see what I’m saying about for the highest good of all involved).
 OK rant over!
 Onward!